OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/index.md

 :::hint
 **Dates and Timezone**
-In this example, we have also configured the timezone dropdown so all dates shown in the emails will be in our preferred timezone.
+In this example, we have also configured the timezone drop-down so all dates shown in the emails will be in our preferred timezone.
 :::

 We can then hit _Save_ and this subscription will show up in our subscriptions list screen.